Xon77/L4LSoundsDataBase/README.md

 	* the first letter to identify a category, e.g. `D` for the specific collection of drum machines from [Renzo Torr](https://github.com/ritchse),
 	* the second letter to identify another category, colour or register within this collection.

-	This formatting allows to have in the tool new *virtual* folders and categories between folders, whose one of the letters is identical, e.g. the first letter `D` to gather together this total collection of drums, the second letter `D` for all toms, or `B` to gather bass and kick drums with other similar sounds or associations with sounds with low pitches to come.
+	This formatting allows to have in the tool new *virtual* folders and categories between folders, whose one of the letters is identical, e.g. the first letter `D` to gather together the whole collection of drums from [Renzo Torr](https://github.com/ritchse), the second letter `D` for all toms, or `B` to gather bass and kick drums with other similar sounds or associations with sounds with low pitches to come.

 2. Since I try to build sound folders with a minimum of 10 or 20 and a maximum of 100 or 200 sounds in order that the buffer module is both playable and diverse, some drum categories, like the second letter `B Bass drum`, `C Snare drum` and `M Other percussions`, are not gathered together with other folders, but have been splitted here in 3 by alphabetical name of drum machines (*A to R*, *Roland*, *S to Yamaha*), where *Roland* has its specific folder due to the huge number of sounds present in this category.
 However, it might have been better to split  some folders, like `M Other percussions` by family (conga and others...), or `B` by separating Bass drum and Kick drum rather than with the name of drum machines.